abhinandshetty/patient-portal-be/README.md

 * [POST] /api/patients - to upload CSV data to the app, process it and save it to DB.

-### The app is also hosted on heroku and can be accessible via this url : https://prod-patient-portal.herokuapp.com/
+### The app is also hosted on heroku and can be accessed via this url : https://prod-patient-portal.herokuapp.com/